nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### DoD Scientific and Technical Information Program
 The latest version of the [DoD Scientific and Technical Information Program (STIP)](https://www.esd.whs.mil/Portals/54/Documents/DD/issuances/dodi/320012p.pdf?ver=2018-12-17-130508-423) became available, providing regulations not only on the submission of publications to DTIC but also requiring Data Management Plans for all DoD-funded research.

+### NIH Strategic Plan for Data Science
+NIH issues its [Strategic Plan for Data Science](https://datascience.nih.gov/nih-strategic-plan-data-science), which provides a roadmap for modernizing the NIH-funded biomedical data science ecosystem.
+It outlines five overarching goals that address areas including data infrastructure and tools, workforce development, and sustainability.

 ## 2019
 ### NASA’s Strategy for Data Management and Computing
 The [Strategy for Data Management and Computing for Groundbreaking Science 2019-2024](https://science.nasa.gov/science-pink/s3fs-public/atoms/files/SDMWG_Full%20Document_v3.pdf) is released.
 It is designed to “enable transformational open science through continuous evolution of science data and computing systems for NASA’s Science Mission Directorate.”
 Part of this strategy, “to develop and implement capabilities to enable open science” is the predecessor to TOPS.